 Claudia Feigl

-3D Digitization plays a crucial role in the conservation of objects - especially sensitive glass objects such as the glass models of marine invertebrates in the Zoological Collection of the University of Vienna, which were created by Leopold and Rudolf Blaschka in the late 1880s.
+3D Digitisation plays a crucial role in the conservation of objects - especially sensitive glass objects such as the glass models of marine invertebrates in the Zoological Collection of the University of Vienna, which were created by Leopold and Rudolf Blaschka in the late 1880s.
 Glass is a fragile material that can easily be damaged by external influences.
 This makes it difficult or even impossible to exhibit glass objects permanently or even temporarily.

 About